*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 Thankfully, we were able to utilize a county program that gave us a 14-days in a motel room to stay near our children’s work.
-Another program then provided another 16-days in a seedier motel about 50 minutes from where the school aged children and Pamela were staying during the week.
+Another program then provided another 16-days in a seedier motel about 50 minutes from where the school-aged children and Pamela were couch surfing during the week.
 Sadly, our children now know what a prostitute working from the side of the street looks like.
-The vouchers only covered a single motel room… for a family of seven (and two caged pet rats).
+The vouchers only covered a single motel room… for a family of seven (and two pet rats).
 During this time, Rondall continued looking for work.
-He spent hours each day applying for any academic position for which he was qualified knowing this was a make or break moment and represented our only hope of secure housing.
+He spent hours each day applying for any academic position for which he was qualified knowing this was a make-or-break moment and represented our only hope of secure housing.
 He’d actually been applying regularly over the last few years, but academic jobs are not easily secured.
-He also took the C-BEST (the California Teachers test) so that he could substitute teach while waiting for an academic job to materialize.
+He also took the C-BEST (the California Teachers test) so that he could substitute teach while waiting for a full-time job to materialize.

 Pamela was commuting about 40 minutes each way to work.
-During that month, she and the school aged children stayed with friends near their school since the closest available motel was half-an-hour away.
+During that month, she and the school-aged children stayed with friends near their school since the closest available motel was half an hour away.
 No friend could house them for more than five nights, so they spent Friday nights through Sunday afternoon crammed in the single motel room in which the rest were living.
 She would drop the kids off early at school some days.
 Some days a friend would get them ready and drive them so she could get to work on time.
-Some days Rondall would have to drive the half-hour to fifty minutes to their schools and pick them up after school because they couldn’t be left alone where they were staying.
+Some days Rondall would have to drive the thirty to fifty minutes to their schools and pick them up after school because they couldn’t be left alone where they were staying.
 Once Pamela got back from work, he’d then have to dart back to pick up our daughter from work.

 During this horrific time, we had been incredibly blessed by the help of two friends who kept our cats and dog for us.
 Our cats weren’t yet a year old but provided much comfort for all of us, especially to our children with autism.
 Our dog had been a part of the family for 11 years.